merenlab/merenlab.org/data/micr-obs-future/index.md

 python3 filterMetagenomesTxt.py
 ```

-We then selected only the columns we wanted to bring into anvi'o
+We then **selected only the columns we wanted to bring into anvi'o**.

 ```bash
 nano prepAnvioMetadata.py